HasanZerak/Calculator/README.md

 First approach was correct, implmentation was wrong.

 Equals bug = Calculator would not change the first input if the equalsButton was pressed and use the previous first input as the current first input.

+Sounds bug = Modifying the "tap" sound location in audio play.